nurfnick/Discrete_Math/README.md

 1. In class work from Fall20 and Fall21 in those named directories
 2. My example of the project in the Online directory
 3. MyProjectExample is from the Fall21 course, it has most of the same material but in 4 modules not 8
-4. StudentExamples contains examples from students and a pdf with some direct links
+4. StudentExamples contains examples from students and a pdf with some direct links (most download to activate links, sorry)